DLC Funding Policy

 DLC supported events should be open to the public.
 The DLC can attempt to arrange a venue for the event at Harbour Centre, organize catering, and support event promotion.

-SFU David Lam Centre should be acknowledged at events funded by the DLC and in all project publications.
+SFU David Lam Centre should be acknowledged at events funded by the DLC and in all project publications and promotional materials.

 A brief report including income/expenditure statement must be provided to the DLC within ONE month of the event.